deckr41/nvim/README.md

 # deckr41/nvim

 > A Neovim plugin that augments coding with LLM abilities, enabling per-project
-> AI customization through colocated `.d41rc` files that act as agents for your
+> AI customization through collocated `.d41rc` files that act as agents for
-> project folders or monorepo packages.
+> your project folders or monorepo packages.

 ![On demand, one-line autocompletion with Anthropic](docs/screenshot_finish-line.png)